In this video Matt demonstrates just how easy it is to replace the heating element on a Bosch washing machine.

 You can see now the retaining clip and how, when the nut is done up, that pushes the seal out against the side of the machine.

 Ok now, one thing I do need to take off is the thermostat.
-Should just slide out fairly easily.
-There we go.
+It should just slide out fairly easily, there we go.
 Then I can pop that straight into the brand new element like so.
 Now, we’re almost ready to put that back into the machine.
 I’m just going to put a couple of drops of fairy liquid around the seal.

 So, there we go.
 That’s a new element fitted to this Bosch washing machine.
 Elements for all makes and models of washing machine are available on the eSpares website.